 DSS/DSA key support is provided for backward compatibility.

-Newer deployments should be based on RSA, use a key size of 4096 or greater.
+Newer deployments should be based on RSA with a key size of 3072 or greater.

 DSS/DSA key support is scheduled to be removed/deprecated with the future release of TLS v1.3.